poseidon078/eclub-iitk-esp8266/README.md

 ![flowchart](/run2.png)

-Remove all the wires that were required for uploading.
+Now remove all the wires that were required for uploading.
 Lm1117 is used to provide regulated 3.3V output.
-This will let you make the ESP8266 or ESP-01 module stand alone.
+It will let you make the ESP8266 or ESP-01 module stand alone.

 ![flowchart](/run3.png)

-**Note:** Currently, the ESP8266 module can only be accessed through the local Wi-Fi network.
-In order to control your devices from the internet, you have to do port forwarding on your router.
-To do this, find the IP address of your system either by using the "ifconfig" command on your terminal, or go to whatsmyip.org.
-Copy down your IP address.
-Now open your router setting and go to the "Forwarding" settings.
+**Note:** Currently, the ESP8266 module can be accessed only through the local Wi-Fi network.
+To control your devices from the internet, you must perform port forwarding on your router.
+In order to do this, find the IP address of your system either by means of using the "ifconfig" command on your terminal, or going to whatsmyip.org.
+Then copy down your IP address.
+Open your router setting now and go to the "Forwarding" settings.
 Enter the details for the "Service Port" and "IP Address".
-The service port is the port number from your Arduino code (Service port: 80).
-The IP address is the one you noted down before.
+Here, the IP address is the one you noted down before and the service port is the port number from your Arduino code (Service port: 80).
 Leave the other settings as default.
-Now go to your browser and enter the address: xxx.xxx.xx.xx:80.
-This should open up the page for controlling the LED.
+Go to your browser now and enter the address: xxx.xxx.xx.xx:80 and this would open up the page for controlling the LED.

 ### Project Two: Receiving MPU6050 data over the Internet